 Medieval Latin Quarter

-The area at the end of Vene street, right in the core of Old Town, became known as the “Latin Quarter” thanks to the presence of Saint Catherine Dominican monastery that operated here between the 13th and the 16th century.
-The district features Dominican Monastery Museum, Tallinn City Museum, the prominent Masters Courtyard, and the beautiful Saint Catherine’s Passage.
+The area at the end of Vene street, right in the core of Old Town, became known as the “Latin Quarter” thanks to the presence of St. Catherine Dominican monastery that operated here between the 13th and the 16th century.
+The district features Dominican Monastery Museum, Tallinn City Museum, the prominent Masters Courtyard, and the beautiful St. Catherine’s Passage.